The Apostles' Creed

 He descended into hell.

 Together with the line before it, the Creed emphasizes that Jesus was really dead.
 This was a physical death, with a dead body that was actually placed in a real tomb.
 He was not merely unconscious, and later revived.
 While Christians differ on what Jesus did, if anything, when His spirit left His body, the Creed merely points out that like all who die, His spirit left His body.
-The Creed's reference to His descent into Hades (or Hell, or Sheol) is only here to make it completely clear that the death of Jesus was not just fainting, or a coma, but death in every sense of the word.
-[Read, if you have opportunity, John Calvin's view of this line (as found in his Institutes of the Christian Religion) for an interesting perspective].
+The Creed's reference to Jesus' descent into Hades (or Hell, or Sheol) is only here to make it completely clear that His death was not just fainting, or a coma, but death in every sense of the word.
+(Read, if you have opportunity, John Calvin's view of this line, as found in his Institutes of the Christian Religion, for an interesting perspective).

 The third day He arose again from the dead.

-The creed emphasizes a bodily [physical] resurrection from the dead, which again refutes any who said Jesus never really died, as well as any who claim that He stayed dead in the normal manner of mankind.
+The creed emphasizes a bodily (physical) resurrection from the dead, which again refutes any who said Jesus never really died, as well as all who claim that He stayed dead in the normal manner of mankind.

 He ascended into heaven